usrme/powerline-tailscale/README.md

 }
 ```

-After that, enable the segment by modifying the relevant Powerline theme.
+After that, add the segment's configuration by modifying the relevant Powerline theme.
 If you are using the default, then in `~/.config/powerline/themes/shell/default.json`:

 ```json
 {